The intelligent investor, written by Benjamin Graham, is the book that has influenced me the most as an investor.

 There has been several revised editions of this book, some were made by Warren Buffett himself, and the last ones have been made by Jason Zweig.

 Jason Zweig is a financial journalist who writes in the Wall Street Journal.

 I read the latest edition of Jason Zweig, and it’s the one I recommend.
-You can find it here.

 This book has inspired many people worldwide, helping beginners to understand how to invest in stocks.